 Travel is personal and travellers like to know who their host is.
 Marriott and AccorHotels have recently started using personality assessment in their accommodation search.
 This idea was pioneered by our own RealHolidays matchmaker technology and is now in use at PersonaHolidays in Barbados.

-I believe that personality matching is going to be a huge disrupter in Travel.
+I believe that Personality Matching is going to be a huge disrupter in Travel.
 I see it augmenting and replacing conventional search by amenities.
 Amenities don’t match moods or personality and you cannot define a unique holiday experience with amenities and hotel features.
-Today’s travelers what something more.
+Today’s travellers what something more.

-Personality matching is the new frontier in Travel Search and trip planning.
+Personality Matching is the new frontier in Travel Search and Trip Planning.
 Travellers want experiences so personality matching is key.
 You can start by doing the Personality Test by Sally Hogshead.
-Our team has a partnership with her company, HowtoFasciate, to bring branding and travel planning capability to travel and to bring personality branding to tourism.
-Find out more at info.Personaholidays.com.
+Our team has entered into a partnership with her company, HowtoFasciate, to bring branding and travel planning capability to travel and to bring personality branding to tourism.
+Find out more at info.PersonaHolidays.com.

 Hot Buttons Navigation

 Personality-driven messaging is a very strategic imperative in Travel.
 Every piece of content on your website should be geared towards inspiring and engaging with your ideal guests.
 Once you have gone through the exercise of defining your hotel personality brand and understand who your ideal guests are, you can craft messages that will grab attention and inspire.

 In going through that process, you will develop your hot buttons, which are described in the first book, WEBSITE.
 You can think of them as buttons that shout out what visitors what to hear and see and where you want them to go next.
 They are you message activators.
 Another way to look at this is by qualifying Benefits, Objections and Competition: